 STEM CRU Faculty Mentors

 Serving as a STEM CRU intern can help students in many ways.
-It can help students decide on career plans and provide hands-on experience within the STEM industry.
-While doing research, students will improve critical thinking and problem solving skills, and develop a better understanding of research methods and practices in their desired STEM field of interest.
+It can help students decide on career plans and provide hands-on experience on campus to bridge a career into the STEM industry.
+While performing research and preparing posters to present their data, students will improve critical thinking and problem-solving skills and develop a better understanding of research practices in STEM.
+The following professors are the current STEM CRU faculty who have hired our students, but this list can change, depending on the needs of the faculty.

 Dr. Ferriz and his students are using measurements of atmospheric optical depth using the instruments of AERONET (a physical net of sun spectrophotometers operated by NASA), to characterize the typical particulate patterns on transects along and across the San Joaquin Valley.
 The target is for the students to become familiar with downloading the data and apply simple techniques of numerical and graphical analysis using Excel, to prepare a poster presentation for the American Geophysical Union.
 On a separate project, the Stanislaus State research students will join Stanford and UC Berkeley students in collecting geophysical data to evaluate the conditions of aquifers in the San Joaquin Valley.